mautic/developer-documentation-new/docs/rest_api/companies.rst

 .. vale on

+Adds a Contact to a Company.

 .. code-block:: php

    <?php

    $companyApi->addContact($companyId, $contactId);

-Add a Contact to a Company.

 .. vale off